Coffee {{ coffeeRatioStageVisual.ratioText }} Water {{ coffeeRatioStageVisual.methodText }}

 Is bloom water extra water?

 Wet grounds hold water.
-The absorption setting estimates that retained water and subtracts it from final beverage yield.
+The Grounds absorption setting estimates that retained liquid and subtracts it from total Brew water to produce Estimated beverage.

 Brew ratio

-The grams of water planned for each gram of coffee, commonly written as 1:16 or similar.
+The planned brew water per gram of dry coffee, commonly written as 1:16.

-The water expected to remain in the wet grounds after brewing.
+The estimated water held by the wet coffee bed after brewing.

 Bloom water

-The first pour amount, included within total brew water.
+The first pour amount, calculated as a multiple of coffee dose and included within total brew water.